 Approximately 40% of courses at Korea University are taught in English, providing access to a comprehensive array of academic disciplines.
 Korean Language courses are offered every semester at six different levels.

 Courses are available in English in the below disciplines.
 Students enroll in 4–5 subjects per semester (3 credits), which usually transfers as 12-15 U.S. semester credits.
 You can view the courses that were offered in English during the last spring semester here and the last fall semester here.
 You can also visit the Korea University online course catalog for a listing of all courses offered (in Korean and English) and download course syllabi.

 |Visual and Performing Arts, & Design||

-- Sophomore standing at a four-year degree-granting institution at the time of enrollment.
-Second semester Freshmen may be admitted on a case-by-case basis.
+- Minimum sophomore standing at a four-year institution at the time of application.

 TEAN has a rolling admissions process.
 We recommend submitting your application anytime from June for Spring applications, and from January for Fall applications.
 Late applications may be considered.
 Contact TEAN if the application deadline has passed.

 |Spring Deadline||Oct 18|